aaron-son/dev-notes/README.md

 - Three Tenets of Components
   - Component Nesting
-    > A component can be show inside of another
+    > A component can be shown inside of another

   - Component Reusability
     > Components that can be easily reused through an application